paultiq/fabduckdb/README.md

 For registered functions, Fab will execute the Python inline.
 Functions must be registered: eval() of arbitrary Python code is not supported (although could be):

-Assuming somefunction is registered with fab_duckdb.register("somefunction", somefunction, type="pandas")
+Assuming somefunction is registered with fab_duckdb.register_function, this transforms this statement:

-Transforms this statement:

 ```
 select * from somefunction(arguments)